-Update: – I’ve noticed that this page has been viewed several times recently.
+Update (May 2020): – I’ve noticed that this page has been viewed several times recently.
+Please note that tests are only available for key workers at the moment.
 If you have any questions, please do not hesitate to contact me.

-As there are usually 3, 4 or even 5 other learners arriving at the test centre to take tests at the same time (often at the same time as learners returning to the car park at the end of their test), the car park will be quite congested at times.
+As there are usually 3, 4 or even 5 learners arriving at the test centre to take tests at the same time (often at the same time as learners returning to the car park at the end of their test), the car park can be quite congested at times.

 The waiting room (with plenty of chairs) is on the ground floor of the building opposite the main parking bays.
-There is no access to any refreshments in the building and only one toilet for use by learners/instructors (which is strange, given that instructors are not allowed to bring their learners to the test centre more than 10 minutes before the test time and that there could be up to 5 learners and their instructors in the waiting room at the same time!).
+There is a separate room with access to any refreshments (mainly for instructors) but only one toilet for use by learners/instructors (which is strange, given that instructors are not allowed to bring their learners to the test centre more than 10 minutes before the test time and that there could be up to 5 learners and their instructors in the waiting room at the same time!).

 Leaving the test centre car park leads you back to a traffic light controlled crossroads.
-You need to be careful approaching this as the STOP line is very faded and there are no markings in the middle to indicate where to wait (if turning right with oncoming traffic), so it is useful to view this junction before your test.
+You need to be careful as the road leading to the traffic lights can get congested with business vans and lorries.
+If turning right at the traffic lights, there are markings in the middle to indicate where to wait (for any oncoming traffic), so it is useful to view this junction before your test.
 From those traffic lights, test routes can go in several directions (towards Long Eaton, Breaston, Toton, Stapleford and Sandiacre or towards Attenborough, Beeston, Bramcote, Dunkirk and Wollaton).

 Like most test centres, Chilwell has about 20 different test routes (many of which were updated, as part of changes to the driving test, in December 2017).
-While it is not sensible to prepare for a test by simply travelling around/trying to memorise test routes, it is helpful to be familiar with the general test area as it includes many multiple lane and busy roundabouts (notably Bramcote Island and Bardills Roundabout) as well as several quirky roads/junctions (including roads that are shared with tram lines, one way roads and traffic lights with left filter arrows).
+While it is not sensible to prepare for a test by simply travelling around/trying to memorise test routes, it is helpful to be familiar with the general test area as it includes many multiple lane and busy roundabouts (notably Bramcote Island, Bardills Roundabout and the roundabout at M1 J25) as well as several quirky roads/junctions (including roads that are shared with tram lines, one way roads and traffic lights with left filter arrows).

 If you are not familiar with the Chilwell Test Centre area and have a test booked there, you might want to consider booking a lesson or two with me to explore some of the test area.
 Please be aware that, while I do not provide my car for use at a test for people who have already booked a test, I do offer a test preparation and mock test service.
 If you are interested, please contact me using my contact form, by telephone or send me a message (text, WhatsApp or through Facebook) using any of the contact details at the bottom of this page.